Amar Kvakić

-Amar Kvakić ([ǎmaːr kʋǎkitɕ]; born 30 October 2002) is a professional footballer who plays as a centre-back for Bosnian club Velež Mostar.
+Amar Kvakić ([ǎmaːr kʋǎkitɕ]; born 30 October 2002) is a professional footballer who plays as a centre-back.

-Kvakić started his professional career at Kapfenberger SV, before joining Metalist 1925 Kharkiv in 2021.
 Born in Austria, he has represented Bosnia and Herzegovina at various youth levels.

 Club career

 Early career

 Kvakić started playing football at a local club, before joining youth setup of his hometown club GAK in 2011.
 In 2017, he moved to youth academy of Kapfenberger SV.
 He made his professional debut against Horn on 29 May 2019 at the age of 16.
 On 26 October 2020, he scored his first professional goal against Austria Klagenfurt.

 In July 2021, Kvakić switched to Ukrainian club Metalist 1925 Kharkiv.
 On 31 January 2022, he was loaned to Floridsdorfer AC in Austria.

+On 30 June 2023, it was announced that Kvakić had signed with Romanian side FC U Craiova 1948, on a one-year contract, with an option to extend for another three seasons.

 International career

 Kvakić represented Bosnia and Herzegovina at various youth levels.